bahtiyartan/troia/docs/48File.rst

 File Operations
 ===============

 *File operations, is one of the basic functionalities of programming languages.
-In TROIA programming language, all file operations are simplified and has extended features to help programmers.
-This sections aims to introduce basic file operations and other extended features to work on different file formats.*
+In TROIA programming language, file operations are simplified and has extended features to help programmers.
+This sections aims to introduce basics of file operations and extended features to work on different file formats*

 Introduction
 ------------